 How Are Burritos Served?

-Even though the preparation of burritos and wraps is similar, one of the most important differences is that burritos are typically served warm while wraps are typically served cold.
+Even though the preparation of burritos and wraps is similar, one of the most important differences is that burritos are typically served warm, while wraps are typically served cold.
 Although it is not very common, burritos can also be served cold.

 Popular Burrito Fillings?